supervisely-ecosystem/resize-images/README.md

 ![image](https://github.com/supervisely-ecosystem/resize-images/assets/78355358/d61a0a74-d807-4ee0-9208-911eefdc9832)

 **Step 4.** Press the `Run` button.
-The progress bar will appear in the `Output` section.
+The progress bar will appear.
 Also, you can monitor progress from the tasks list of the current workspace.
    The app creates a new project and will appear as a thumbnail under the `Run` button.